coding-nomadic/recipe-service/README.md

 # recipe-server

 This is Backend for recipe server built in springboot, JWT Token and email service.
-Front end is implemented in react js
+UI is implemented in react JS

 ## Features in this application-